batcholi/XenonCode/README.md

 - `$` To assign a new value to an existing variable
 - `@` To call a leading user-defined function
 - `output` Built-in function to send data to another device through a specific port
-- `foreach` Loops through all items of an array
+- `foreach` loops through all items of an array
 - `repeat` loops a block of code n times
 - `while` loops as long as a condition evaluates to true
 - `break` stops a loop here as if it completed all iterations